 The hotel complex was put up for sale in 1951, and the hotel was demolished and replaced with a car park.
 The former livery stables survived and are now used as a site office.
 The former Bucks Head Hotel stables survive as a bluestone-walled volume with elevations to Sutherland Street, Guildford Lane and McLean Alley.
 Externally, the building is substantially intact to its c.
-1853 state, with internal elements such as stabling and haylofts (evident in apparently removed and replaced with modern fabric.
+1853 state, with internal elements such as stabling and haylofts apparently removed and replaced with modern fabric.
 Original external walls survive and are largely comprised of random undressed bluestone.
-Some dressed stone has been used to create a canted corner at the intersection of Guildford Lane and Sutherland Street and the principle entry at the intersection of McLean Alley and Sutherland Street, although the masonry work is generally executed in a simple and unrefined manner.
+Some dressed stone has been used to create a canted corner at the intersection of Guildford Lane and Sutherland Street, although the masonry work is generally executed in a simple and unrefined manner.
 Some modest changes to the exterior have been undertaken, notably, the introduction of a wide window to the McLean Alley elevation and a more modest window to Sutherland Street.
 However, these changes have had little impact on the blunt and somewhat primitive expression of the building.
 Its original role as a rudimentary, walled compound of an unusually early construction date in the CBD remains legible.